-A software reset is performed by writing to the
+A software reset is performed by writing to the LCR, MCR, and Divisior Latches.

-Divisor Latches, forcing the transmitter and receiver to an Idle Mode.
-(Registers are not reset by this operation.)
 Prior to enabling interrupts, the LSR and RBR registers should be read to clear out any data.
 This is used to return to a known state without resetting the system.

-Chip Select ($\overline{CS0}$, $\overline{CS1}$) and register select (A0, A1, A2) signals must be stable for the duration of a read or write operation.
+Chip Select $(\overline{CS0}, \overline{CS1})$ and register select (A0, A1, A2) signals must be stable for the duration of a read or write operation.

-Register Select (A0, A1, A2): To select a register for read or write operation, see Table 2-1.
+2.1.2 Register Select (A0, A1, A2): To select a register for read or write operation, see table 2-1.